-Blood runs down the back of her dress, down her leg.
+mage white Blood runs down the back of her dress, down her leg.
 Frank is grateful to be legally relegated to the back of the bus where bench seats allow the two of them space and protect passengers from the sight of a man carrying, dragging, an obviously hurt and drunken woman.
 When they exit, Cee's feet don't work at all.
 Her toes scoot the gravel as the tops of her feet are dragged along.
-All the way to Miss Ethel Fordham's house, where they mount the porch steps.
-A group of children collect in the yard.
-At first their eyes are wide with concern, then one of them points and laughs.
-An older girl hits him on the head, saying "Shut it!"
-A peck basket of green beans rests by a chair.
+All the way to Miss Ethel Fordham's house, where they mount the porch steps. with concern, then one of them points and laughs.
+An older girl hits A peck basket of green beans rests by a chair.
 On a small table a bowl and paring knife.
 Through the screen door he hears singing.
 "Miss Ethel?
 You in there?"
 Frank hollers, "It's me, Little Money.
 Miss Ethel?"
 The singing stops and Ethel Fordham looks through the screen door, not at him, but at his burden.
 She frowns.
 "Ycidra?
-Oh, girl." get Cee on the bed after which she tell Frank to wait outside.
+Oh, girl."
+Frank cannot explain and doesn't try to.
+He helps Miss Ethel get Cee on the bed after which she tells Frank to wait outside.
 She lifts up Cee's dress and parts her legs.
 "Have mercy," she whispers.
 Then to the lingering Frank, "Go snap those beans.
 I got work to do."
 15.